 Both Puppet and Chef are best-in-class configuration management tools that are leveraged to design, deploy, configure, and manage servers, infrastructure, etc. They are both, capable of automating multi-tier applications and competent enough to manage complicated apps.

-Before we investigate both individually and further compare them, let us have a glimpse at the foundation stone of both – configuration management.
+Before we investigate Chef vs Puppet and further compare them, let us have a glimpse at the foundation stone of both – configuration management.

 On a basic level, configuration management offers an abstraction layer between the infrastructure’s basic formation and its chosen state by emphasizing important objectives rather than the monotonous responsibilities needed to attain them.

 The major objective of configuration managers is to utilize comprehensive languages to understand and grasp all operations’ necessities so that there is even knowledge sharing within different projects.
 For any newcomer in the team, it is ideal to have detailed know-how of the standardized tool rather than explaining to the team member about all the intricate details.